ashwanthkumar/suuchi/README.md

 Suuchi is toolkit to build distributed data systems, that uses [gRPC](http://www.grpc.io/) under the hood as the communication medium.
 The overall goal of this project is to build pluggable components that can be easily composed by the developer to build a data system of desired characteristics.

-> This project is alpha quality and not meant to be used in any production setting.
+> This project is in beta quality and it's currently running couple of systems in production setting [@indix](https://twitter.com/indix).
 We welcome all kinds of feedback to help improve the library.

 Read the Documentation at [http://ashwanthkumar.github.io/suuchi](http://ashwanthkumar.github.io/suuchi).